CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/test-protocol-for-operation.md

 # Test Protocols for Operation

-It is possible to mark a Test Protocol as specific for a specific Operation (Test Protocol → Transactions tab → Operation).
+A Test Protocol can be designated for a specific Operation by navigating to the Transactions tab (Test Protocol → Transactions → Operation).

-You can assign a Test Protocol to an Operation on Production Process/Routing/Manufacturing Order (Operations tab).
+Alternatively, a Test Protocol can be linked to an Operation through the Production Process, Routing, or Manufacturing Order in the Operations tab.

-Both ways will create a Quality Control Test, but there are some differences:
+While both methods result in the creation of a Quality Control Test, there are key differences between them:

 |              Scenario               | Protocol Defined in Routing Based on Operation | General Settings > PF > QC - Create QC Document on MOR state | General Settings > PF > QC - Create QC Document for Operation on MOR state |                                                         Behavior                                                         |
 | ----------------------------------- | :--------------------------------------------: | :----------------------------------------------------------: | :------------------------------------------------------------------------: | ------------------------------------------------------------------------------------------------------------------------ |